terrytangyuan/tensorflow-basic-exercises/README.md

 * **Hint a:** TensorFlow has a built-in function for exponential decay.
 See API Documentation for this [here](https://www.tensorflow.org/api_docs/python/tf/train/exponential_decay).
 * **Hint b:** You can use `global_step = tf.Variable(0, trainable=False)` to initialize global step.

+## Exercise 3: Apply early stopping when a condition is met

+* **Hint a:** Calculate the absolute value of the difference between current average cost and previous average cost.
+* **Hint b:** When there's no much different, exit the for loop.

-## Exercise 3: Achieve higher accuracy as much as possible (minimum 0.93)
+## Exercise 4: Achieve higher accuracy as much as possible (minimum 0.94)

 * **Hint:** You can tune learning_rate, change optimizers, change cost function, more training steps, early stoping, etc. Be creative!